The earlier students learn how to manage money, the greater their chances of lifelong financial success.

 After completing the program, students will be prepared to:

 Identify the role of money in everyday life

-By the end of More than Money, students will understand how proper money management can improve their lives, as well as how their financial choices can impact others.
-They’ll gain the confidence to apply this knowledge to their lives, enabling them to grow up making smart financial choices.
+By completing the More than Money program, students will learn how proper money management can improve their lives, as well as how their financial choices can impact others.
+Students will also gain the confidence to apply this knowledge to their lives, enabling them to make smart financial choices.

 Use the links below for more information about getting involved with More than Money.

-To check program availability for Charters outside of Ontario, Manitoba and Prince Edward Island, or for more information about More than Money, contact your local JA office.
+To check program availability, or for more information, contact your local JA office.